Step 3

 A health professional can make the referral

-How long you have to wait for your ACAT assessment will depend on how urgent your situation and need is.
+How long you have to wait for your assessment will depend on how urgent your situation and need is.
 The My Aged Care contact centre staff will determine that from the screening process when you create your client record; or in consultation with the referral from your health professional.
 See: 2.5 create your client record.

 Your need is urgent

-If your situation is deemed urgent – because you are at ‘high risk’ of harm or in a crisis situation – an ACAT assessor will be in contact within 48 hours.
+If your situation is deemed urgent – because you are at ‘high risk’ of harm or in a crisis situation – an assessor will be in contact within 48 hours.

 Top Tip

-If you urgently require an aged care home, you can get into one without an ACAT assessment.
+If you urgently require an aged care home, you can get into one without an assessment.
 The assessment can be done afterwards.

 Your need is moderate

-If you are not at immediate risk of harm but have had deterioration in your physical or mental health; or your current level of care is no longer adequate, the ACAT assessment appointment could take between 3-14 days.
+If you are not at immediate risk of harm but have had deterioration in your physical or mental health; or your current level of care is no longer adequate, the assessment appointment could take between 3-14 days.

 Your need is manageable

-If you are concerned about things getting more difficult for you but you’re still getting by on your own or with the support you currently have, you might have to wait longer than 14 days for your ACAT assessment.
+If you are concerned about things getting more difficult for you but you’re still getting by on your own or with the support you currently have, you might have to wait longer than 14 days for your assessment.
 This might also happen if you’re looking for respite care, for example if your carer needs to take a holiday.

-What happens before the ACAT assessment
+What happens before the assessment

-After My Aged Care has referred you to an Aged Care Assessment Team (ACAT) in your area, a member of the ACAT team will give you a call to make a time to come and see you.
+After My Aged Care has referred you to an Aged Care Assessment Team (ACAT) in your area, a member of the assessment team will give you a call to make a time to come and see you.

 Know that